twhitsn/resume/resume.md

 Software Engineer \hfill May 2019 - Jul 2020

 - Worked on a small engineering team helping to maximize the efficiency of the research pipeline
-- Wrote software to enhance the workflow of researchers when running statistical models, decreasing filesystem usage over 60%
+- Wrote software to enhance workflow of researchers running statistical models, decreasing filesystem usage over 60%
 - Distributed the generation of internal data structures over an HPC cluster, increasing speed of generation over 100x
 <br>
 <br>